edu-samples/elixir-map-reduce-edu-filebased/README.md

 ## How It Works

 1. The FileScanner receives a directory path.
-2. It scans the directory for files and sends each file path to the ScriptExecutor through a worker pool.
+2. It scans the directory for files and sends each file path to the ScriptExecutor through a worker pool managed by the ScriptExecutorSupervisor.
 3. The ScriptExecutor runs each file as a bash script in parallel, respecting the maximum number of workers.
 4. Results from each script execution are sent to the ResultCollector.
 5. The ResultCollector formats and stores the results.